 “We want to let undergraduates know that they made this possible,” he said.
 “By agreeing to pay just a little more, they’ve changed the lives of other students.”

 As a result of the more generous funding, the SRP can now support three refugee students a year.
 WUSC also facilitates the sponsorship of four students funded by uOttawa’s Syrian resettlement effort.

-The Gazette sat down recently with two of the newly arrived students.
+The Gazette sat down recently with one of the newly arrived students.